 Success Clue #6: Don’t Be Afraid to Fail

-There is plenty that’s been said about failure, and the common point in what I’m referring to is that failure isn’t a bad thing.
-It’s actually necessary.
+Plenty has been said about failure, and the common point I’m referring to is that failure isn’t bad.
+It’s necessary.

-It’s in so-called failure that we receive the feedback for what to adjust.
+In so-called failure, we receive feedback on what to adjust.
 It’s in the continual adjustment of ideas and implementation that success is discovered.
-Success isn’t an accident, and it isn’t automatic.
+Success isn’t an accident; it isn’t automatic.

 Success Clue #7: Turn Your Liabilities into Assets

 I’ve seen some of Arnold’s earliest acting roles, including “Hercules in New York,” “Happy Anniversary and Goodbye,” the “Dead Lift” episode of “Streets of San Francisco,” and “The Jayne Mansfield Story.”
-His voice was dubbed in “Hercules in New York” because it wasn’t considered to be understandable enough.
-But after that, audiences got to hear his real voice in subsequent roles.
+His voice was dubbed in “Hercules in New York” because it wasn’t considered understandable enough.
+But after that, audiences heard his voice in subsequent roles.

-Arnold grew more comfortable with his screen persona as time went on, and he did improve his acting.
-He was a learning machine, and he applied whatever he learned wherever he could.
+As time passed, Arnold grew more comfortable with his screen persona and improved his acting.
+He was a learning machine, applying whatever he learned wherever he could.

 What looked like weaknesses turned out to be strengths.
-The things that are different about Arnold are what have made him so recognizable and so in demand.
+Things that are different about Arnold have made him so recognizable and in demand.